shoelace-style/shoelace/source/docs/grid-system.md

   </div>
 </div>

-To set the width of column, use the `col-*` modifier with a value of 1–12.
+To set the width of a column, use the `col-*` modifier with a value of 1–12.
 Widths are calculated based on a total of 12 possible columns.
 Additional columns will wrap to a new line.

 ```html
 <div class="row">